averyrobbins1/tidytranscript/README.md

 # tidytranscript
-R package for scraping unofficial transcript PDF for BYUI students.
+R package for scraping unofficial transcript PDFs for BYUI students.
 Private for now, will change to public when ready.